How to use this guide

 Making sense of the different pieces of controls

-Ok, so now you have an understanding of the different layers that make up a building automation system and the difference between a control system and building automation system.
+Ok, so now you have an understanding of the different layers that make up a building automation system and the difference between a control system and a building automation system.

 Now we are going to explore the physical pieces of the BAS.